vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 # DevOps Challenge \#5 - Release Management #
 In this challenge, you will release your application to Azure.
 If you need help check out the [:blue_book: Release Management Hints](/ReleaseManagement/ReleaseManagement.md).
 ## What you get ##
 After this challenge you'll be able to deploy the sample application to an environment hosted on Azure automatically.
 You'll be able to target different environments based on a single configuration so that you avoid inconsistencies between dev, test and production environments.
-You'll be using "infrastructure as code" approaches to specify the required infrastructure - in this case you'll be using an ARM (Azure Resource Manager) template to create an AKS cluster and Helm to deploy you application into this cluster.
+You'll be using "infrastructure as code" approaches to define required resources.
+In this particular case you'll be using an ARM (Azure Resource Manager)template to create an AKS cluster and Helm to deploy you application into this cluster.

 ## Achievements ##
+**Please ensure that you have service principal id and key (required for AKS creation).
+Furthermore ensure that AKS service principal is configured to access your Azure Container Registry**

 | # | Achievement   |
 |-|-|
 |1.| Create a release definition which will be triggered automatically after a successful CI build.
 Call it "HelloWorld CD" Select "Empty job" as template.
 Call the stage "Dev".
 Don't forget to configure the artifact from your CI Build
 |2.| Add a task to deploy the required infrastructure on Azure.
 Use the ARM Template provided  in /ArmTemplates/aks-template.json.
 Overwrite the parameters as required within the task.
 Catch ARM template output in a variable named **"deploymentOutputs"**.
-Use variables if you seeit fit.
+Use variables if you see it fit.
 Make sure you're using globally unique values by e.g. adding a random string at the end.
 Otherwise you might run into collisions. **Hint: Use the Azure Resource Group Deployment Task"**
 |3.| Since the outputs from our ARM template are in JSON we need a way to extract individual properties with their values and to store them as Pipeline variables for usage in further deployment steps.
 For that add a PowerShell task and specify [this](/ReleaseManagement/ReleaseManagement.md#Extract-variables-from-ARM-template-output) script inline.
 Call the task "Extract from ARM template output"
 |4.| Add the "Deploy to Kubernetes" task to your pipeline.
 Configure this task to setup tiller (serverside Helm) based on /ArmTemplates/setup-tiller-namespace.yaml.
 Use Kubernetes namespace "sampleapp" (variable?)
 |5.| Add "Helm tool installer" task to install Helm command line tool